oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 * `nbf` (Not Before)
 * `cnf` (Confirmation Key)

-Consequently, claims controlling the validity of the SD-JWT will typically be included in plaintext in the SD-JWT payload.
-Verifiers, however, cannot reliably depend on that and need to operate as though security-critical claims might be selectively disclosable.
-In such a case, the onus is on the Holder to release the relevant claims to the Verifier.
-And a malicious Holder may try to hide, for example, an expiration time (`exp`) in order to get a Verifier that "fails open" to accept an expired SD-JWT.
+Issuers will typically include claims controlling the validity of the SD-JWT in plaintext in the SD-JWT payload, but there is no guarantee they would do so.
+Therefore, Verifiers cannot reliably depend on that and need to operate as though security-critical claims might be selectively disclosable.

 Verifiers therefore MUST ensure that all claims they deem necessary for checking the validity of an SD-JWT in the given context are present (or disclosed, respectively) during